abpframework/abp/docs/en/Community-Articles/2023-10-28-EF-Core-8-Primitive-Collections/POST.md

 ```

-When we insert to car table.
+When we insert to the car table.

 ```csharp
 var car = new Car("Maserati", "GranTurismo")